MilanDonhowe/MilanDonhowe.github.io/index.md

 # Hi there!

 My name is Milan, and I am Senior at Cleveland High School who likes to partake in some high-stakes hijinks.
-Such hijinks include: being the **National Speech & Debate Coordinator** for the Cleveland Cannibals Speech & Debate team, **mentoring for an Introduction to Programming class**, running Cross Country and **developing some neat programs**.
+Such hijinks include:

+* Being the **National Speech & Debate Coordinator** for the Cleveland Cannibals Speech & Debate team.
+* **Mentoring for an Introduction to Programming class**.
+* Running Cross Country and **developing some neat programs**.

 In my free-time I like to play guitar, practice Spanish, and explore the Internet.

 ## Want to contact me?